ykursadkaya/homebrew-openlens/README.md

 It periodically checks latest version of Lens.
 If a new version is released, triggers a new CI job to build and release original lensapp/lens repo for macOS.
 Since lensapp/lens repo does not have lenscloud extension it doesn’t have login page.

+> If you want macOS ARM, Windows or Linux builds, signed binaries and auto-update features you can checkout [MuhammedKalkan/OpenLens](https://github.com/MuhammedKalkan/OpenLens)

 # Installing

 - Download ZIP file from releases page